intuit/design-systems-cli/packages/svg-icon-builder/README.md

 - `titleCase`: Icon title with spaces (Achievement Icon).
 - `viewBox`: The viewBox attribute, which is needed to get nice resizing.
 - `svg`: All of the SVG inside the svg tag.
+- `fill`: The fill attribute from the SVG, if a top level fill is needed.

 The default template uses TypeScript and makes some assumptions about your project structure, so you'll probably want to copy and modify it.